Andrew Cogliano: San Jose Sharks (2021–2022)

-Colorado Avalanche (2022–present)
+Colorado Avalanche and retirement (2022–2024)

 On March 21, 2022, set to become an unrestricted free agent and with the Sharks out of playoff contention, Cogliano agreed to be dealt by San Jose to the contending Colorado Avalanche in exchange for a 2024 fifth-round draft selection.
 He made his debut for the Avalanche, appearing on the fourth-line in a 3–1 defeat to the Vancouver Canucks on March 23, 2022.
 He played eighteen games in the remainder of the regular season, recording one assist, before the Avalanche entered the 2022 Stanley Cup playoffs.
 After sweeping the Nashville Predators and defeating the St. Louis Blues in six games, the Avalanche reached the Western Conference Final.
 This was the fourth conference final appearance of Cogliano's career, this time against the Oilers, his former team.
 In the first game of the series against the Oilers, Cogliano scored the game-winning goal.
 In Game 4, Cogliano injured his hand blocking a shot, and had to exit in advance of the Avalanche completing their sweep of the Oilers to qualify for the 2022 Stanley Cup Finals.
 Cogliano was classified as day-to-day when the Finals began.
 He was ultimately able to return to play in the Finals, despite a broken finger, and earned praise from teammates for motivating them in advance of the Cup-clinching Game 6 against the Lightning.

 Following a week of celebrations, on July 5, 2022, Cogliano signed a one-year, $1.25 million contract extension to remain with the Avalanche.
+In the 2022–23 season, Cogliano recorded 19 points in 79 games.
+Cogliano appeared in his 1,200th career NHL game on March 7 against the San Jose Sharks, becoming the 127th player in NHL history to reach 1,200 games and the third from the 2005 NHL Draft behind Anže Kopitar and Marc-Édouard Vlasic.
+On April 30, 2023, during game 6 of the 2023 Stanley Cup Playoffs against the Seattle Kraken, Cogliano was hit by Jordan Eberle, resulting in Cogliano suffering a cervical fracture of his spine.

+Re-signed by the Avalanche to another one-year commitment agreeing to a $825,000 contract, Coligano returned for his third season with the Avalanche and his 17th in the NHL on July 2, 2023.
+Continuing in a bottom-six depth role, Cogliano tallied 19 points in 75 games with Colorado, with his 13 assists representing his most since 2017–18 with Anaheim.

+Following the 2023–24 season, Cogliano announced his retirement from professional hockey, and joined the Avalanche front office.
+He was later named to serve as a special assistant to Chris MacFarland, the Avalanche general manager, on July 11, 2024.